Pipedrive vs Close CRM 2026: Which One Actually Wins for Sales Teams?

 Close CRM Overview

-Close was built by salespeople, for salespeople — and you feel that the moment you log in.
-Everything is oriented around activity: calls, emails, SMS.
-The built-in power dialer and predictive dialer are genuinely best-in-class, and for any team doing serious outbound phone sales, Close removes a ton of friction that other CRMs quietly introduce and never advertise.
+Close was built by salespeople, for salespeople — and you feel that difference immediately.
+Everything centers on activity: calls, emails, SMS.
+The built-in power dialer and predictive dialer are genuinely best-in-class.
+For any team doing serious outbound phone sales, Close removes a ton of the friction that other CRMs quietly create without ever mentioning it.

 Key Features

-Built-in Calling is Close's crown jewel.
-You get VoIP calling baked right in — no Aircall subscription, no Twilio setup, no integration headaches at 9am when your reps are trying to hit their numbers.
-Call recording, voicemail drop, and call coaching tools are all native.
+Built-in Calling is Close's biggest strength.
+You get VoIP calling right inside the platform — no Aircall subscription, no Twilio setup hassles, no integration problems right when your reps are trying to hit their numbers.
+Call recording, voicemail drop, and call coaching are all built in.

-Power Dialer & Predictive Dialer let your reps blaze through call lists.
-The predictive dialer, available on higher tiers, is genuinely impressive for outbound teams.
-I've seen reps nearly double their daily connect rate switching to it.
+Power Dialer & Predictive Dialer let your reps work through call lists way faster.
+The predictive dialer, available on higher tiers, is seriously impressive for outbound work.
+I've watched reps almost double their daily connects after switching to it.

-Email Sequences are available on all paid plans.
-You can build multi-step cadences with automatic follow-ups and A/B testing — and honestly, it's easier to set up than most dedicated sequencing tools I've used.
+Email Sequences come on every paid tier.
+You can build multi-step cadences with automatic follow-ups and A/B testing.
+Honestly, it's simpler to set up than most dedicated sequencing tools I've tested.

-Smart Views are Close's version of dynamic lead lists.
-You can build saved searches — think "all leads contacted 3+ days ago with no response" — that update automatically.
-It sounds simple, but in practice it's one of those features where you'll wonder how you managed without it.
-(Fun fact: this is the feature I've seen convert the most Pipedrive die-hards once they get a demo of Close.)
+Smart Views create dynamic lead lists that update themselves.
+Build a saved search like "all leads we touched 3+ days ago with no response" and Close keeps it fresh automatically.
+It sounds straightforward, but it's one of those features where reps wonder how they ever survived without it.
+(This is the single feature I've seen flip the most Pipedrive loyalists once they get a demo.)

-Two-Way SMS is built in depending on plan and region.
-For teams that text leads regularly, this alone justifies the switch from tools that charge an extra $50–100/month to bolt it on.
+Two-Way SMS is built in depending on your plan and region.
+For teams texting leads regularly, this alone justifies the switch from tools that tack on $50–100/month separately.

 Call Coaching & AI Features in 2026 include AI-generated call summaries, sentiment analysis, and coaching flags.
-Genuinely useful — not just a marketing bullet point someone stuck on the pricing page.
+Actually useful — not just a checkbox someone added to the pricing page for marketing purposes.

 Close CRM Pricing (2026)